vishalburri/Market-Data-Analysis/README.md

 ## Checking Signals

 The buy/sell signals will be printed to the console as the job processes data.
-You can also view the signals in the Flink web UI (usually at http://localhost:8081).
+You can also view the signals in the Flink web UI (usually at http://localhost:8081) and go to flink-task-executor.out file.

 ## Running Tests
     mvn test